 David C. Folch

 I am an assistant professor in the Department of Geography at Florida State University.
-I recently finished a postdoc at the Institute of Behavioral Science at the University of Colorado at Boulder working on a National Science Foundation (NSF) funded project investigating spatial aspects of uncertainty in the American Community Survey (ACS).
 I completed my PhD in Geography at Arizona State University in 2012.
+From 2012-2014 I was a postdoc at the Institute of Behavioral Science at the University of Colorado at Boulder working on a National Science Foundation (NSF) funded project investigating spatial aspects of uncertainty in the American Community Survey (ACS).

 - Email: email@example.com